There are two sides to this debate:

 Put the ‘Education’ section first

 If the resume template you’ve downloaded starts with a ‘Professional Profile’ ‘Qualifications Summary’ or some other introductory section, consider eliminating it and moving the ‘Education’ section to the top.
 For more info, you can read our article on how to start a resume.

-As a college student, your academic credentials are the most important part of your resume.
-Given that you have little to no professional experience to speak of, giving yourself a ‘Professional Profile’ would be a stretch.
+As a college student, resume’s education section is its most critical component.
+Given that you have little to no professional experience to speak of, claiming to have a ‘Professional Profile’ is a stretch.

 Create a ‘Major Achievements’ section

 College students with little to no work experience are often at a loss for how to fill up an entire page for a resume.
 One way is to create a ‘Major Achievements’ section that serves the same functional purpose as the ‘Work Experience’ section on a professional’s resume.

 In this section, you can add bullet points about your academic and life achievements, provided they are relevant to the job you are applying for.

 Example 1: If you were a part of your campus newspaper or magazine, you would treat it like a real job.
 Include the name of the publication, the dates you worked on it, your position, and write bullet points indicating your biggest achievements and contributions.

 Example 2: If you were in student government, include your position, the dates you served, and write bullet points indicating your biggest achievements and contributions.

 This strategy can be applied to any club or organization you participated in during college.